pygame-community/pygame-geometry/CONTRIBUTING.md

 7. Please be patient when waiting for pull request reviews, we are all unpaid-volunteers

-See below to see how to build pygame_geometry from source...
+See below to see how to build pygame_geometry from source.
+If you need help, talk to us on [Discord](https://discord.gg/QzmpNXchW5).

 ## Windows 10 / Windows 11
 1. Install Python 3.7+